How to Say Good Morning in Spanish: Greetings & Wishes

 Affectionate Morning Greetings

 These are for your significant other, children, or very close family members.
-They’re filled with warmth and love. ❤️
+They’re filled with warmth and love. ❤️ If you want to learn how to say good morning in spanish to a girl you are dating or romantically interested in, these affectionate options will make her smile.

 • Buenos días, mi amor. – “Good morning, my love.”
 The classic for your partner.